 Paratransit Program - To help fund Americans with Disabilities Act (ADA) mandated service; to help fund the Union City "Paratransit Plus" program which offers an expanded service area, group trips for seniors and the disabled, as well as urgent medical trips; and to help fund extended weekday service hours.
+Measure BB funds are considered spent in the year the funds are earned.

 Mass Transit Program - To help fund the operations of the City's own bus system, Union City Transit.
 This system operates daily (except for holidays) and provides local transit service to major destinations within the City.
 Union City Transit makes connections with other transit systems including BART, AC Transit and the Dumbarton Express.
+Measure BB funds are considered spent in the year the funds are earned.